-The Big 5G Event is delighted to be collaborating with ATIS' Next G Alliance on the 6G Summit - a specialist summit that will take place in-person at the Big 5G Event on August 31st 2021 in Denver.
+The Big 5G Event is delighted to be collaborating with ATIS' Next G Alliance on the 6G Summit - a specialist summit that will take place in-person at the Big 5G Event in Austin.

 With research and development of 6G already well underway across the world, conversations around innovation, deployment, commercialization and sustainability are taking top priority.
 The 6G Summit will gather mobile technology leaders from across North America to discuss the roadmap for introduction of 6G connectivity, as well as the expectations for a robust 6G market.

 Top Sessions Include:

 6G Summit’s agenda is set to cover an array of hot topics, including why we need 6G, potential 6G applications and services, spectrum considerations, sustainability, the 6G technology landscape and the roadmap to 6G in North America.

 What is 6G and why do we need it?